ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

 ## Description of the SQL and CSV files of this published repository

-- The SQL file `master-query-all.sql` is the SQL query that generates the complete Sharetrait dataset version 1.0.0, csv format, under the name `ShareTrait_DataBase_v1.0.0.csv`, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904).
+- The SQL file `master-query-all.sql` is the SQL query that generates and reproduces the complete Sharetrait dataset version 1.0.0, csv format, under the name `ShareTrait_DataBase_v1.0.0.csv`, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904).
 - the `master-query-all.sql` selects all the mapping attributes items found in [Shatrait DB attribute mapping to sharetrait_dataset_col_name](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-documentation/ShareTrait-dataset-database-mapping.csv), thus reproduces the complete data contained in the dataset `ShareTrait_DataBase_v1.0.0.csv`, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904).
 In terms of values, in particular to measurements and trait characteristics, this query reproduces all information with complete association as found in the original dataset of version 1.0.0.
 - the query `master-query-all.sql` can be used directly from the [Sqlite3]() window prompt or [SQLiteStudio]().
 Documentation on how to access and use the tools for running and viewing the query is shared in the [Documentation]() and refer to the Section [#how to access and use the files](#how to access and use the files).
 - In order to run the SQL query and obtain the identical file to `ShareTrait_DataBase_v1.0.0.csv`, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904), you can run the query file in SQL format against the Sharetrait database (file db name `ShareTrait-database-v1.2.0.db`) that you have downloaded via this repository.